wp-plugins/sexybookmarks/readme.txt

 == Changelog ==
 = 2.6.0 =
 * Added French translation
+* Added ability to disable on a post by post basis

 = 2.5.3.3 =
 * snuck in fixing issues introduced w/ some css changes.